After historic refusal to play, the Bucks return with a convincing win in a somber setting

 “It was very difficult today,” said Middleton, who finished with 21 points, 10 rebounds and seven assists.
 “We had an extremely long couple of days emotionally.
 We all stuck together.
 We had in-depth conversations.
 We backed each other up.
 We stuck together just like a brotherhood should do.
 I didn’t think it would become as big as it became, the history.
 We were proud of that decision.
 We truly felt it wasn’t the right day to play the game.”

-The Bucks will face stiffer competition in the second round from a Heat team that swept the Pacers so convincingly that Indiana fired its coach, Nate McMillan, just weeks after giving him a contract extension.
+The Bucks will face stiffer competition in the second round from a Heat team that swept the Pacers so convincingly that Indiana fired its coach, Nate McMillan, just weeks after it gave him a contract extension.
 Antetokounmpo will need to contend with Bam Adebayo, a quick, strong, long and smart interior defender who has had some success against him in the regular season.
 Middleton will square off with all-star forward Jimmy Butler, a tenacious scorer who heads up a balanced Miami attack.

 Those matchups and other basketball questions will consume the Bucks over the next few days, but their minds remain elsewhere.
 After taking a stand Wednesday, the Bucks arranged a team phone call with Jacob Blake Sr., the father of the Black man who was shot seven times by police about 40 miles south of Milwaukee.